cgarchbold/cgarchbold.github.io/_articles/Nueral_Style.md

 ---
-id: 8
+id: 1
-title: "How to Use Neural Style to Create Deep Art"
+title: "Using Neural Style to Create Deep Art"
-subtitle: "  "
+subtitle: "Quick tutorial on how to use the famous style transfer neural network"
-date: "2020.4.20"
+date: "2019.12.08"
-tags: "pytorch, art"
+tags: "cnn, tensorflow"
 ---